Blog

 To understand malware analysis, it’s crucial to grasp the fundamental characteristics of malware:

-- Self-Replication: Many types of malware can replicate themselves and spread to other devices or systems.
+- Self-replication: Many types of malware can replicate themselves and spread to other devices or systems.
 This replication often occurs without the user’s knowledge or consent.

 - Payload: Malware typically carries a payload, which is the malicious action it performs.
 This could be data theft, system disruption, or unauthorized access.